shi-km/timazinew/README.md

-This a responsive website for an organization called timazi Africa which is fully made by bootstrap, Html and css It allow several user interface interactions i.e a user can search for a specific page on the navbar search option a user can fill in a contact form
+This a responsive website for an organization called timazi Africa which is fully made by bootstrap, Html, css and javascript for functionality
+It allow several user interface interactions i.e a user can search for a specific page on the navbar search option a user can fill in a contact form